 The same principle applies to training in a B2B setting.
 We live in a world of on-demand services and internet-connected devices, so focusing on a lengthy lecture probably isn’t a suitable way to learn for most.
 It’s also not exactly practical when you think about getting everyone in the same place at the same time, or setting up machines for complex SaaS products.

 Blended learning is a combination of offline and online instruction where students interact with the instructor, the material, and other students through both a physical classroom and an online platform.

-The result is an interactive environment that provides a cohesive learning experience across 2 mediums.
+The result is an interactive environment that provides a cohesive learning experience across two mediums.
 A typical setup is for the online component to provide additional exercises to complement the in-class lecture.
 Learners may still speak with instructors during offline hours.

 The benefits of online learning include:

 Queen’s University has discovered the effectiveness of interactive instruction.
 One article details how interactivity leads to better critical thinking and problem-solving abilities, as well as improved student attitudes towards the material.

 Online learning has caught the eye of many instructors, including Harvard professor Eric Mazur, who believes that active learning leads to active participation and engagement.